Levi-Melo/HibridApi/Readme.md

-# nlwValoriza
+# HybridApi

-Api developed by <a href="https://www.linkedin.com/in/levi-melo-dos-santos-5277441a1/">Levi Melo</a> during the NLW#6
+Api developed by <a href="https://www.linkedin.com/in/levi-melo-dos-santos-5277441a1/">Levi Melo</a>

 ## Index